CodeYourFuture/curriculum/content/js3/blocks/components/index.md

 {{<tab name="🧹 Refactor">}}

-Try refactoring the `createFilmCard` function to use object destructuring in the parameters.
+Refactor the `createFilmCard` function to use object destructuring in the parameters.

 {{</tab>}}